Gettin' Sandy on St. Augustine Beach

 If you aren't planning to drive onto the beach there's plenty of free public parking available.
 There are public parking lots at the Pier and on 11th Street with restrooms and showers (for rinsing off the sand in lieu of moving it from the beach to your car).
 You can also find street parking throughout St. Augustine Beach.
 Not staying on the beach?
 Old Town Trolley has a Beach Bus that is complimentary to their trolley ticket holders, so it's possible to take a tour in the morning and catch a ride to the beach afterward.
 They will let you off and pick you up at the beach hotels.
 See the schedule here.

 Nothing screams summertime at the beach like tossing a football around in the water.
 America!!!

 No one can deny that the scent of saltwater mixed with coconut suntan lotion and the sound of waves crashing is incredibly relaxing.
-I always enjoy searching the beach for sharks teeth and unique shells.
-I have found that the best place to find sharks teeth is right at the water's edge.
+I always enjoy searching the beach for sharks teeth and unique shells and I've found that the best place to find sharks teeth is right at the water's edge.
 Sometimes I'll even come across one of those orange and purple starfish.
 They're fun to look at and take a picture of for Instagram, but they are usually still alive and I always leave them where I found them.

 Sharks teeth are my favorite thing to find on the beach!